e-j-w/ChartOfNuclides/README.md

 ## Building and installing from source

-The current version has been tested under Arch Linux and Debian 12 as of September 2024.
-In principle most other recent Linux distros should work as well.
+The current version has been tested under Arch Linux and Debian 12 as of September 2024, though most recent Linux distros should work as well.
 The plan is to eventually support other platforms (Windows especially) once a stable SDL3 release is available.

-### Flatpak
+### Using Flatpak

-Makes a sandboxed [Flatpak](https://flatpak.org/) package.
+This will build and install a sandboxed [Flatpak](https://flatpak.org/) package.
 This is the recommended method for most users, as the Flatpak builder should automatically resolve all dependencies and download all neccessary data files.
-Developers may prefer to [build manually](#manual-build) to avoid messing with the Flatpak sandbox, or to avoid installing Flatpak.
+If you want to avoid installing or using Flatpak, you can do a [manual build](#manual-build) instead.

-#### Build dependencies
+#### Flatpak build dependencies

 On Arch Linux: